-The German Roentgen Society (DRG) has posted an article about Dr. Susanne Wienbeck's recent visit to the 80th Korean Congress of Radiology in Seoul, in which she reflected on the country’s breast cancer screening program.
+The German Roentgen Society (DRG) has posted an article about Dr. Susanne Wienbeck's recent visit to the 80th Korean Congress of Radiology in Seoul, in which she has reflected on the country’s breast cancer screening program.

 “National screening programs are implemented very differently in Asia.
 This is illustrated by the example of South Korea," noted Wienbeck, a breast radiologist at Radiologie Zentrum Bremen.